Fernando de Trazegnies: Biography

 From 1973 to 1984, de Trazegnies was a member of the Civil Code Reform Commission.
 He was also legal adviser to the Minister of Energy and Mines in 1973 and the Minister of Justice in 1984 and a member of the Ucchuracay Commission chaired by Mario Vargas Llosa in 1983 and the Arbitration Act Drafting Commission in 1988.

-In 1995, the Peruvian Government appointed him Special Envoy Ambassador to the United Kingdom, France and Belgium to explain the Peruvian position in the war with Ecuador (Cenepa War).
+In 1995, the Peruvian Government appointed him Special Envoy Ambassador to the United Kingdom, France and Belgium to explain the Peruvian position in the Cenepa War against Ecuador.
 The next year, he was appointed Representative to the Permanent Court of Arbitration in The Hague and two years later President Fujimori designated him chair of a committee to negotiate the peace with Ecuador and Minister of Foreign Affairs.
 In this capacity, de Trazegnies negotiated the Brasilia Presidential Act which put an end to the conflict in 1998.

 Associated himself with the Spanish firm Uría Menéndez, he founded De Trazegnies & Uría in 1998 and founded his own law firm in 2000.
 In domestic and international arbitration, he has acted as chairman of several tribunals and legal expert and arbitrator in ICC and ICSID cases.

-A member of the Soveign Order of Malta, de Trazegnies was Ambassador of the Order to Peru from 1995 to 1998.
+A member of the Sovereign Military Order of Malta, he was Ambassador of the Order to Peru from 1995 to 1998.
 He was also Vice President, President and Chancellor of the Peruvian Association of the Order in different times between 1985 and 2013.

 De Trazegnies is a numerary member of the Peruvian Academy of Language and the Peruvian Academy of Jurisprudence and a corresponding member of the Royal Academy of History and the National Academy of History of Argentina.